ryanpetris/DNS-Sync/README.md

 The provided `sync.sh` script will run DNS Sync properly from anywhere.
 In general, your current/working directory should be a directory with zone files, however it is possible to sync directly from provider to provider without using zone files.

-`python -m dnssync` can also be used if dnssync is installed globally, `PYTHONPATH` includes the path to this repository, or the current directory is the base directory of this repository.
+`python -m dns-sync` can also be used if dns-sync is installed globally, `PYTHONPATH` includes the path to this repository, or the current directory is the base directory of this repository.

 ## Parameters